FREQUENTLY ASKED QUESTIONS

 5. Which hotel establishments are used for experiential/practical training?

-At HTA SCA, students are placed in many of the top hotels and quality catering companies in and around Johannesburg within the hospitality industry.
-Some of the frequently used establishments include the The Saxon Boutique Hotel, Michelangelo Hotel, OR Tambo Southern Sun, Sandton Hilton, Radisson Blu, Sandton Sun and Towers, Four Seasons Westcliff, Southern Sun Monte Casino, Palazzo Monte Casino and many more.
-It is usual for these establishments to offer graduating students a job after their HTA training has ended.
+At HTA School of Culinary Art, students are placed in many of the top hotels and quality catering companies in and around Johannesburg within the hospitality industry.
+Some of the frequently used establishments include the The Saxon Boutique Hotel and Spa, African Pride Melrose Arch, Autograph Collection, Michelangelo Hotel, Sandton Hilton, Radisson Blu, Sandton Sun and Towers, Emperor’s Palace, 54 on Bath Hotel, Southern Sun Monte Casino, Hyatt Regency Johannesburg, Palazzo Monte Casino and many more.
+It is usual for these establishments to offer graduating students employment after their HTA training has ended.

 6. What about the Student Pass Rate since 2004?